winSC1ENCE/UdemyPythonPro_Template/Chapter13_ParallelCode/README.md

 - Refers to the occurence of events independent of the main program flow
 - Waiting for an event from the outside of our program
+- Concurrent programming is the ability to release the CPU during waiting periods so that other tasks can use it